 Making certain foods completely off-limits

 “You can have pizza,” or whatever else it is that you love, says Chaparro.
-Of course, you might have to scale back on portion sizes and frequency—do you really need chips every single day?—but it’s better to treat yourself occasionally than to go for an all-out ban that’s likely to make you crave that food more than ever.
+Of course, you might have to scale back on portion sizes and frequency.
+But it’s better to treat yourself occasionally on a prediabetes diet than to go for an all-out ban that’s likely to make you crave that food more than ever.

 Only eating one meal a day